shaigem/OSRSBarrowsChestSimulator/README.md

 ## Note

-All game assets used on this site such as graphics, fonts, images, text and data compilations are owned by Jagex.
+All game assets used on the web application such as graphics, fonts, images, text and data compilations are owned by Jagex.
 This project was made to learn C#, HTML, CSS and Blazor.
 Thus, this project is for educational purposes only.